JohnIrvine1433/ThemeMaster/README.md

 # Nota Bene
 - Beware that name duplicates (between different GitHub accounts) is not managed ; this could lead to unwanted behaviour if you choose to swap between theme collections (e.g. replace a theme with another).
-- Beta versions may have been barely tested, use at your own risk.
+- Prerelease versions may have been barely tested, use at your own risk.

 # Credits
 ThemeMaster reused some external code to emulated keyboards and display pictures :